pysal/pysal/README.md

 projects like STARS and the GeoDaX suite of software products which wrap PySAL functionality in GUIs.
-At the same time, we expect that with developments such as the Python based plug-in architectures for QGIS, GRASS, and the toolbox extensions for ArcGIS, that end user access to PySAL functionality will be widening in the near future.
+At the same time, we expect that with developments such as the Python based plug-in architectures for QGIS, GRASS, and the toolbox extensions for ArcGIS, end user access to PySAL functionality will be widening in the near future.

 PySAL package structure